Suha-AlHumaid/master-piece-project/README.md

 * **After Admin confirmation** :
   * **In case: event type was a private**
-    * User can set guest emails and send invation email to them.
+    * User can set guest emails and send invitation email to them.

   * **In case: event type was a public**
     * User can see public event page without have an account.
     * User can buy a ticket only when he register and logged in.
     * After user decide to buy a ticket and pay for it he will recive email ticket.

-* The invation email contains:
+* The invitation email contains:
   * QR ticket (expired by the end of event)
   * Invation letter
   * Event Date and time